 In the United States and Canada, regulators have wisely refrained from adopting guidelines regarding director tenure.
 Long tenure on a corporate board historically has been understood-and demonstrated-to be an asset to board effectiveness and a feature that goes hand-in-hand with solid corporate performance and good management.
 Having a core group of long-term directors has been seen as beneficial to board dynamics as well as to the relationship between the board and management.
-According to some estimates, new directors require between three and five years to acquire sufficient company-specific knowledge, 13 with more time required for directors of companies with complex operations and more intangible assets.
-14 Long-serving outside directors thus are highly valued for their experience and organizational memory.
+According to some estimates, new directors require between three and five years to acquire sufficient company-specific knowledge, with more time required for directors of companies with complex operations and more intangible assets.
+Long-serving outside directors thus are highly valued for their experience and organizational memory.
 Often, they have made important and useful industry connections over the course of their careers.
 Such directors frequently have gained a deep understanding of the relevant industry, and in board discussions they can offer historical context for consideration in corporate strategic decisionmaking.
-These resources are particularly valuable to a company whose business is highly complex or whose significant projects have unusually long-term horizons for completion.
-15
+These resources are particularly valuable to a company whose business is highly complex or whose significant projects have unusually long-term horizons for completion.15

-In recent years activists' attempts to micromanage the boardroom have begun to complicate the traditional view.
+In recent years, activists' attempts to micromanage the boardroom have begun to complicate the traditional view.
 Boards with many long-serving directors are now described as "entrenched" and deaf to shareholder concerns.
-Critics posit that older directors-who are typically the longer-tenured directors-can no longer keep current with respect to industrial or technological developments and are unable to offer new insights into corporate issues; they fear that these directors may hold fossilized positions that are no longer relevant in the changing economic and business environment.
-Some argue that extended board service can create a culture of undue deference to management, particularly in cases where the chief executive also has held the position for many years.
-While these may be valid concerns in isolated situations, it is often the case that older di-
+16 Critics posit that older directors-who are typically the longertenured directors-can no longer keep current with respect to industrial or technological developments and are unable to offer new insights into corporate issues; they fear that these directors may hold fossilized positions that are no longer relevant in the changing economic and business environment.17 Some argue that extended board service can create a culture of undue deference to management, particularly in cases where the chief executive also has held the position for many years.
+While these may be valid concerns in isolated situations, it is often the case that older directors are among the savviest and most skilled board members, and that longtenured directors may be in the best position to manage a powerful chief executive by virtue of their shared history and many years of building trust and collegiality together.
+Whether the advantages outweigh the disadvantages of long tenure for any given director on any particular board ultimately can only be evaluated by considering the specific circumstances.
+As with many other important elements of corporate governance, in matters of director tenure, one size does not fit all.